 - 1. Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
-The width of the Jefferson Avenue curb cut shall be reduced to match the width of the Meridian Avenue curb cut, or to the greatest extent possible, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
-The height of the lower level parking area shall be reduced to the greatest extent possible so that the apparatus bay level can be lowered, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
-The metal cladding along the south façade shall be eliminated and replaced with additional concrete block, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - d.
-The architect and landscape architect shall further study the treatment of the south side of the entrance and exit ramps, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board.
-This may include, but shall not be limited to, the utilization of undulating green walls, sculptures, topiary, meandering paths, street furniture and other creative architectural and landscape forms.
-Additionally, the AIPP component of the project should be considered for these important components of the site. - e.
-Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - f.
-All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - g.
-A plaque or historic display describing the history and evolution of the buildings shall be placed on the site and shall be located in a manner visible from the right of way, prior to the issuance of a Certificate of Occupancy for the building, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - h.
-The applicant shall provide detailed measured drawings and photographic documentation of the significant architectural features of the existing building including at a minimum, the concrete canopy features, concrete planters and concrete block detail prior to the issuance of a demolition permit for the building, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board.

-- 2. The Board recommends that the City Commission approve a Certificate of Appropriateness for the total demolition of the existing South Shore Community Center. - 3.
+The height of the lower level parking area shall be reduced to the greatest extent possible so that the apparatus bay level can be lowered, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+A plaque or historic display describing the history and evolution of the site shall be placed within the raised terrace at the southwest portion of the site along 6th Street and shall be located in a manner visible from the right of way, prior to the issuance of a Certificate of Occupancy for the building, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
+The applicant shall provide detailed measured drawings and photographic documentation of the significant architectural features of the existing building including at a minimum, the concrete canopy features, concrete planters and concrete block detail prior to the issuance of a demolition permit for the building, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - d.
+Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - e.
+All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - 2.
+The Board recommends that the City Commission approve a Certificate of Appropriateness for the total demolition of the existing South Shore Community Center. - 3.
 A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
 The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
 At a minimum, such plan shall incorporate the following: - a.
 All hedge and ground cover plantings within the street facing yards shall not exceed 36" in height at maturity. - b.
-Prior to issuance of a Building Permit, the applicant shall provide a Tree Report prepared by a Certified Arborist for any existing canopy shade trees with a DBH of 3" or greater located in public or private property, which may be scheduled for removal or relocation for the review and approval of the City of Miami Beach Urban Forester. - c.
+Prior to issuance of a Building Permit, the applicant shall provide a Tree Report prepared by a Certified Arborist for any existing canopy shade trees with a DBH of 3" or greater located in public or private property, which may be scheduled for removal or relocation for the review and approval of the City of Miami Beach Urban Forester.

+- c.
 A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain. - d.
 The project design shall minimize the potential for a project causing a heat island effect on site. - e.
 Cool pavement materials or porous pavement materials shall be utilized.